amshah1022/amshah1022.github.io/index.md

 ---

 ## About Me
-I’m an AI researcher focused on developing auditable, evidence-based evaluation systems that make model reliability measurable.
+I’m a researcher focused on developing auditable, evidence-based evaluation systems that make model reliability measurable.
 My goal is to bridge mechanistic interpretability, evidence-grounded NLP, and human-aligned evaluation to build transparent AI pipelines ready for oversight and safety-critical domains.

 ---